anjaustin/secure-docker-with-tls/README.md

 sudo systemctl daemon-reload
 ```

 Later, we will restart the `docker.service`.
-Before we do that, we need to make the server credentials available to the Docker daemon.
+Before we do that, we need to make the server credentials available to the `docker.service`.

-**2. Create a directory for the credentials for the server and copy the credentials into the new directory.**
+**2. Create a directory for the server's credentials and copy the credentials into the new directory.**

 ```bash
 cd ~/.docker/tls